NUOPTIMA

 Seed Funding Requirements and Benchmarks

 Next, we turn to seed funding, the first official equity funding step.
 Normally, it represents the first official finances raised by an enterprise or business venture.
 Seed funding assists a business in financing its first stages, such as product development or market research.
-At this funding stage, angel investors are arguably the most common type of investor.
+At this funding stage, angel investors are arguably the most common type of investor, often connecting with startups via a VC platform.

 According to P9’s results, the ARR for seed funding is between $0-1 million.
 Meanwhile, ARR growth (year-on-year) is generally not applicable if it is pre-revenue but otherwise has two or three times growth.
 Moving on to the pre-money valuation, the data for seed funding shows that it is $5-15 million, while the round size is between $1 and $4 million.
 Concerning pre-money valuation, this is simply the amount that a business and an investor agree to consider the business to be worth imminently before investment.
 This is done so that the investor can determine how much to pay per share for the stock being bought.